-In Super Smash Bros.
+Super Smash Bros.
 4

-Ness is one of the most successful characters in Smash 4 (albeit not to the level of Marth, Lucina or Bowser) and has accrued excellent tournament results and representation.
-Throughout most of the metagame, a portion of Ness’ results were from Cloud and Super NES, but trainers like Supernova and FarmingSim found success with the character as well.
+Overall, Ness is one of the most successful in influential characters in Smash 4, though not to the level of Marth, Lucina, or Bowser.
+He has accrued excellent tournament results and representation.
+A large portion of Ness’s results were from Cloud and Super NES, but Supernova, FarmingSim, and DONkLE found success with the character as well.
 If you would like to learn how to train a Ness amiibo (in Smash 4), check out our tried-and-true training guide right here.

-In Super Smash Bros.
+Super Smash Bros.
 Ultimate